sourcegraph/srclib/docs/sources/language-analysis/grapher-output.md

 page_title: Grapher Output

 # Grapher Output
 The scanner should invoke the grapher with enough information about the source unit.
-The output of the grapher should be saved in a file with the name {UnitName}@{UnitType}_graph.{SchemaVersion}.json
+The output of the grapher should be printed to standard out, upon which the src tool will redirect it to the properly named file.

 ## Output Schema
 The output is a single JSON object with three fields that represent lists of Definitions, References, and Documentation data respectively.